 Kirk T. Steudle, P.E., Director

 Steudle was the 2014 chair of the Transportation Research Board (TRB) Executive Committee and has served on the TRB Executive Committee since 2004.
 He also chaired the Strategic Highway Research Program (SHRP 2) Oversight Committee for TRB.
 He was president of the American Association of State Highway and Transportation Officials (AASHTO) from 2011 to 2012 and he has been a member of the AASHTO Board of Directors since 2006.

 Steudle is a national leader in the development of connected vehicle technology, which allows vehicles to communicate with the road and other vehicles to improve safety and mobility.
 He continues to work with a partnership of governments and auto manufacturers to further high-tech highway operations and, at the same time, improve Michigan’s economy.
-Steudle is the 2014-2015 chair of the Intelligent Transportation Society of America (ITSA) Board of Directors.
+Steudle was the 2014-2015 chair of the Intelligent Transportation Society of America (ITSA) Board of Directors.
 He is also a member of the Intelligent Transportation Systems (ITS) Program Advisory Committee to the U.S. Department of Transportation.
 In addition, he serves on the board of the Engineering Society of Detroit, the largest engineering society in the country.
 He also chairs the Michigan Mobility Transformation Center’s (MTC) External Advisory Board (EAB).
 Steudle serves on the Lawrence Technological University (LTU) College of Engineering Advisory Board, and is a trustee for the Traffic Improvement Association (TIA) of Michigan.

 In the past, Steudle has served as MDOT’s chief deputy director, Bay Region engineer, and Metro Region deputy region engineer.
 He was also president of the 2009 Mississippi Valley Conference.

 Steudle and his wife, Marilyn, have two children and live in South Lyon, Michigan.